pancongliang/openshift/installing/any-platform/online/readme.md

 ### Install Infrastructure and Generate Scripts

-* In the bastion machine, run the pre-installation script to install and configure NFS, HTTPD, Named, HAProxy, OpenShift tools, and other required components.
-This script also generates the Ignition file and installation scripts for each node:
+* In the bastion host, run the pre-installation script to set up the required infrastructure components, including NFS, HTTPD, BIND, HAProxy, and OpenShift CLI tools.
+This script also generates the Ignition configuration and per-node installation scripts automatically:

   ```
   bash 02-pre-inst.sh